PalmStoneGames/kube-cert-manager/docs/providers.md

 ### Google Cloud

-`GOOGLE_APPLICATION_CREDENTIALS`: A path to the credentials file to use
+`GCE_PROJECT`: The name of the Google Cloud project to use `GOOGLE_APPLICATION_CREDENTIALS`: A path to the credentials file to use

 The credentials file itself should be mounted from a seperate secret to a file.